Last updated on July 30, 2024

 Interesting businesses will forever have a special place in the hearts and minds of the general public.
 It helps if you can tell a story about your company that could hold your customers’ attention.
 It doesn’t even have to be precisely accurate.
 No one cares about the absolute truth of who started your business.
 No one thought a Ronald McDonald clown just up and went making fries and burgers.

-It’s more important to hook your customer and tell them something they haven’t read on other food truck social media pages.
+It’s more important to hook your customers and tell them something they haven’t read on other food truck social media pages.

 MORE: